pranav-on-github/pranav-on-github/README.md

-- 👋 Hi, I’m @pranav-on-github
+- 👋 Hi, I'm Pranav Ramesh
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine Learning/Data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on simple and interesting projects
-- 📫 How to reach me ...
+- 📫 How to reach me : pranavramesh2004@gmail.com

 <!---
 pranav-on-github/pranav-on-github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.